On this page

 └── extensions (additional size per extension)

+KaTeX's rendering is synchronous — no layout shift, no flash of unstyled content.
 MathJax v3 is substantially faster than v2, but KaTeX remains faster for pure rendering speed.
-For build-time processing, the difference is negligible—both complete in milliseconds per equation.
+For build-time processing, the difference is negligible since both complete in milliseconds per equation.

 When Each Makes Sense